What Makes a Strong Kemper Scholar

 Academic standing, achievement and potential

 Students who plan to graduate in no less than four years and have completed less than 20% of the coursework required for their major.
-Kemper Scholars must maintain a minimum 3.25 grade point average.
-However, most Kemper Scholars will graduate with a 3.50 or better.
-Students who achieve less than 3.25 during a semester or show a cumulative grade point average of less than 3.25 for two semesters will be dropped from the program.
+Kemper Scholars must maintain a minimum 3.0 cumulative grade point average.
+Students who achieve less than 3.0 cumulative grade point average for two semesters will be dropped from the program.